SubstructureOne/.github/profile/README.md

 maintaining incentive schemes that ensure innovators get properly compensated for their contributions.

+Kestrel is the main current focus at substructure.one

 * https://github.com/SubstructureOne/kestrel - The primary kestrel
   implementation
 * https://github.com/SubstructureOne/kestrelpy - A python interface to the